 Can a Domestic Violence Conviction Affect Custody Rights?

-If the court determines that a parent’s domestic violence conviction puts a child at risk, they could rule against that parent’s custody rights.
-A charge could even motivate the court to change existing custody or visitation orders.
-You can fight to protect your parental rights by hiring a determined criminal lawyer.
+If the court determines that a parent’s domestic violence conviction puts a child at risk, they could rule against that parent’s initial custody rights.
+A violence conviction could even motivate the court to change existing custody or visitation orders.
+You can fight to protect your parental rights by hiring a determined criminal defense lawyer at Berry Law if you have been charged with domestic violence.

 According to Neb.
 Rev. Stat. §42-924, anyone who has encountered domestic abuse may file a petition in a criminal court for an immediate order of protection.
 Temporary protection orders may include: